[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Official Teams - World Cup Sides.

 These teams come from Paul Woozley's cool Striker collection.
 This series included a further eight teams dated 1977 in Striker boxes.
-However, these were international teams, and may well have supported the 1978 World Cup (even if Scotland were the only home country to qualify !).
-The side of the box was still advertising the league teams, which is a good enough excuse to show scans of all the sides instead of just the box end.
+However, these were international teams, and may well have supported the 1978 World Cup (even if Scotland were the only home country to qualify!).

 Official Teams - English League 2nd Series.